-- In case of serious illness, the Crisis Management & Emergency Protocol (discussed in Section X below) should be followed. - Sharing of clothes or towels should be discouraged. - Sharing of drink bottles, bites of food, etc., is not allowed. - Counselors should encourage campers to drink plenty of water.
-Water is available at all times.
-Those leaving the immediate camp facility for an organized activity must have a sufficient supply of water with them. - Campers and staff are to wear sun screen when outdoors. - "Cabin Time", at least one hour of quiet time at midday, is provided for campers daily. - All medication will be stored in the "Med Shed" and under control of medical staff.
+- In case of serious illness, the Crisis Management & Emergency Protocol (discussed in Section X below) should be followed. - Sharing clothes or towels should be discouraged. - Sharing drink bottles, bites of food, etc., is not allowed. - Counselors should encourage campers to drink plenty of water.
+Water is always available.
+Those leaving the immediate camp facility for an organized activity must have a sufficient supply of water with them. - Campers and staff are to wear sunscreen when outdoors. - "Cabin Time," at least one hour of quiet time at midday, is provided for campers daily. - All medication will be stored in the "Med Shed" and under the control of medical staff.